DarienLibrary/website_content/content/_finished/reopening/reopening.md

 <h3 style="color:#009623;"><a id="available"></a>In-Person Services Available</h3>

 * Borrowing of books, audiobooks, movies, magazines, and video games
-* Visits to the Children's Library to borrow materials
+* Visits to the Children's Library and Teen Lounge to borrow materials
 * Access to public computers and internet for one 60-minute session per day
 * Scanning, printing, copying, and faxing
 * Notaries by appointment